mauriziocescon/ng-playground/why-keywords.md

 });
 ```

-But this way you get unwanted flexility (blocks definition) and strange behaviours: for example, you can define variables before returning the object which makes no sense.
+But this way you get unwanted flexility (blocks definition) and strange behaviours: for example, you could define variables before returning the object which makes no sense.
 Since angular is a compiled framework, the problem can be fixed by introducing
 - `component` / `directive` / `declaration` keywords (see RippleJS)
-- and by applying some special rules.
+- and by applying some special rules mapping keywords to definitions above.
 ```ts
 #component Comp = ({
   /** ... **/